wheerd/strawbaler-online/README.md

 ## ⚠️ Disclaimer

-Strawbaler Online is under active development and provided as-is:
+Strawbaler is under active development and provided as-is:

 - No guarantees for the precision of calculations, generated plans, or 3D models
 - Breaking changes may occur between releases